-Last Updated on 13th Jan 2017: A few weeks back I did an article on forex trading full time.
-The response was generally positive so instead of creating a technical forex based article I though I’d talk about how you can make a living through only part time trading (initially).
-Please note before we get started I do not advocate quitting your job as soon as you see your first few profitable trades!
+Last Updated on 4th July 2017: A few weeks back I did an article on forex trading full time.
+The response was generally positive so instead of creating a technical forex based article I thought I’d talk about how you can make a living through only part time trading (initially).
+Before we get started I do not advocate quitting your job as soon as you see your first few profitable trades!
 You should only “quit your day job” when you are in the position where your system earns you the same amount per month as your job does (more on the stages later).
-One of the mistakes I made was quitting too early, and it put a ton of pressure on trades, it also makes you make more trades than you should!
+One of the mistakes I made was quitting too early.
+This puts a ton of pressure on trades and also makes you make more trades than you should!
 Remember keep your system simple and it will likely stay profitable!

 You should be able to remember your strategy off the top of your head.
-If X happens and Y follows then I will trade when the market reaches point Z, this is the most profitable and easiest type of trading to do as you don’t need to have emotional emphasis on the market.
-All you need to do is keep track of the market movements and you can profit as long as you are disciplined.
+If X happens and Y follows then I will trade when the market reaches point Z. This is the most profitable and easiest strategy as you don’t need to have emotional emphasis on the market.
+Be disciplined and keep track of the market movements and you can profit.

 Table of Contents